Daniele122898/SoraBot/README.md

 **ATTENTION** All of the following commands need a specified permission!
 If the `t restrict` command is not invoked no permissions are needed to create tags.
 Otherwise the set permissions are needed!
 The `t restrict` command needs **Administrator** permissions to be run.

+**GENERAL** You cannot create a tag called `taglist` as it is a keyword.
+All tags will be created lowercase and called in lowercase no matter how you type them.

 **PREFIX** This Command uses a module prefix. which means infront of all commands needs to be the prefix `tag` or `t` !

 | Command      	| Parameter                	| Example                                  	| Output                                                                                                                                                                                          	|